 Finally, though, it was Mariana – the incandescent Louise Collins – who saved the life of this Measure for comedy: who simply wouldn’t be silenced by the Duke’s (as it happens, wrong) judgements (‘we are definitive’; ‘Away with him to death’; ‘Against all sense you do importune’).
 A tiny Welsh terrier worrying away at blind authority, she performed the miracle of making Vincentio think again.
 Making him remember a prisoner.
 When Jordan Bernarde’s prison-wrecked, shuffling Claudio, unhooded, blinking in the light, fell into his sister’s arms and Angelo, wonderingly, embraced Mariana, the heart-breaking love story this play tells felt complete.

-Article by Phillip Breen for the programme of Dumb Show
+Article by Phillip Breen for the programme

 A true story.

 The names have been changed to protect the innocent.